JP-TUD-ISD/Identifying-yield-surfaces/README.md

 ## Important notes
 Currently, the script only runs on Linux based operating systems.

+## Theory
+A scientific paper about the theory of this algorithm is available at the [International Journal of Plasticity](https://doi.org/10.1016/j.ijplas.2024.104183).

 ## Description
 This project provides an interface for identifying yield functions.
 On the HPC, many serial simulations can be executed simultaneously.